How to Create Consistent Characters in Stable Diffusion (2026 Complete Guide)

 7. Dataset Curation: Quality Over Quantity

 A LoRA is only as intelligent as the data it’s fed.
 To build a robust identity that doesn't "break" when the character turns their head, you need a diverse diet of images.
-Aim for a balanced mix: five extreme close-ups for facial texture, five medium "portrait" shots for torso and posture, and five full-body shots to establish height and outfit.
+Aim for a balanced mix: For best results, prepare 20–30 diverse images covering multiple angles, facial expressions, lighting conditions, and outfit variations.
+Diversity is more important than sheer quantity. for facial texture, five medium "portrait" shots for torso and posture, and five full-body shots to establish height and outfit.
 This variety prevents the model from "overfitting"—a common failure where the AI just memorizes a specific photo rather than learning the character's general appearance.

 8. Background Removal Protocols